 0845 – After sorting kit one vehicle will be left near the Clachaig for the return journey.
 The travel to the start of the ridge takes about 5 minutes.

-0900 – To start the ridge we must ascend approximately 800 meters to the summit of Am Bodach.
+0900 – To start the ridge we must ascend approximately 800 meters to the summit of Am Bodach which has great views towards Stob Coire Leith and the three sisters of Glencoe.

 1045 – Traverse the Aonach Eagach ridge!
-Almost immediately after leaving the summit of Am Bodach we are scrambling down quite a steep step.
-Some might say this is the hardest section of the entire ridge.
+Almost immediately after leaving the summit of Am Bodach, we scramble down an exposed section; some might say this is the hardest part of the entire ridge.
 The first Munro of Meall Darg is reached swiftly afterwards but the majority of the scrambling is then to come as the ridge gradually narrows from here on in.
-Crossing the ‘pinnacles’ is a thrilling experience.
-In dry weather, you may not think twice but care is needed as the exposure is sensational.
+Crossing the ‘crazy pinnacles’ is a thrilling experience.
+In dry weather, you may not think twice but care is needed as the exposure is sensational and a good head for heights is required.
 The final third of the Aonach Eagach to gain the Munro of Sgorr Nam Fiannaidh is walking terrain, the views back to where we have come from are impressive.

-1400 – There are many ways to descend from here, but we have usually follow the runners path from the skyline mountain race.
-It is a nice easy trail and thankfully your guide knows the best line to take to make it as safe as possible for you.
+1400 – There are many ways to descend from here, but we usually follow the runner’s path from the skyline mountain race.
+It is a nice easy trail looking down onto loch Achtriochtan.
+Alternatively, we might use the Pap of Glencoe path which is much longer but even simpler.
+Your guide knows the best line to take to make it as safe as possible for you.

-1615 – Expect to be back at the vehicles where we can shuttle back to the start point to pick up the vehicle.
+1615 – Expect to be back at the car park where we can shuttle back to the start to pick up the vehicle.

 YOU MAY ALSO LIKE